WebConsul/EbayApiBundle/README.md

 On that page you can see full list of the available API calls.
 ### Step 3: Change call parameters
 You can change parameters for API calls' examples.
-Just edit `testCallAction` in the `Controller/CallController`.
+Just edit the appropriate action in the API controller (e.g. `findCompletedItemsAction` in the `WebConsul\EbayApiBundle\Controller\FindingController` etc).
 License
 -------
 This bundle is under the MIT license.
 See the complete license in the bundle: